clean-code-craft-p-1/test-driven-ranges/README.md

 ### Output

-The expected output would be:
+The expected output would be in comma-separated (csv format):

 ```
 Range, Readings